 Without regular attendance, i.e., 90%+ of class meetings, a poor grade is a virtual certainty.
-In over two decades of teaching I have never had a student with perfect attendance fail a class, nor have ever had a student with more than a handful of absences receive an "A".
+In over two decades of teaching I have never had a student with perfect attendance fail a class, nor have ever had a student with more than a handful of absences receive an "A." Students who miss significant number of classes and fail to complete any hurdle will receive a grade of "WF."
 After the fact, I am much less interested in why you missed than what steps you took to catch up.